About cookies on this site

 Planning

 #1.
-Think of the account/container structure, ownership, permissions.
+Think of the account/container structure, ownership, and permissions.
 How many websites does the client/company have?
-Should they all use the same container or should they be separated?
+Should they all use the same container, or should they be separated?
 Which permissions should you assign to whom?
 I always try to answer these questions before I start working on GTM.

 #2.
 Prepare tag implementation plan.
 Prepare a sheet with all tags you plan to publish.
-It will enable you to think everything through before taking actions, therefore you’ll be able to foresee possible roadblocks and avoid/solve them more easily.
-Julian from MeasureSchool has shared his sheet template which I’m also regularly using.
+It will enable you to think everything through before taking action, therefore you’ll be able to foresee possible roadblocks and avoid/solve them more easily.
+Julian from MeasureSchool has shared his sheet template, which I’m also regularly using.
 Just make a copy of it and you’re good to go.

-Preparing the website and installation of Google Tag Manager
+Preparing the website and installing Google Tag Manager

 #4.
 Make forms friendlier for tracking with Google Tag Manager.
 There are several options you could ask your developers for:

-- If the form is built with AJAX, ask a developer to return a clear response which can be used as a trigger rule.
+• If the form is built with AJAX, ask a developer to return a clear response that can be used as a trigger rule.
 Learn more about AJAX form tracking.

 #5.
 Use “data-” prefix for additional information and fetch it with variables in Google Tag Manager.

-I work at a startup, called Omnisend.
-We offer an email marketing platform which can be easily integrated with popular e-commerce platforms (Shopify, Bigcommerce, etc.).
+I used to work at a startup called Omnisend.
+We offer an email marketing platform that can be easily integrated with popular e-commerce platforms (Shopify, Bigcommerce, etc.).
 In the older version of our website, we displayed various logos of e-commerce vendors (we call them platforms), some of them redirected visitors to app stores (where they could install Omnisend).

 #6.
 If you can’t figure out how to track an interaction by yourself, ask a developer to fire a dataLayer.push event.
 Actually, the “dataLayer.push first” approach is recommended because it’s more robust than, for example, DOM scraping.

 #7.
 Single-page websites should use URL Fragments (the part of the web address which comes after a hash mark #).
-That way you’ll be able to track different sections of the page and fire virtual pageviews (with help of History Change Trigger and its variables).
+That way, you’ll be able to track different sections of the page and fire virtual pageviews (with the help of History Change Trigger and its variables).

 #8.
 If URL fragments are not an option, a developer should push an event to the dataLayer every time a visitor/user navigates from one page to another.